 First in, first out method

-This method is available for all types of investments, and it's the one we'll use for all investments other than mutual funds.
+This method is available for all types of investments, and it's the default method for all investments other than mutual funds.

 How it works